IU-PR/Capstone_project/content/docs/Groups/AIcareerGuide.md

     - Our backend is running on test servers at Yandex.Cloud, also for free.
     - Backend is available at https://api.aicareerguide.ilnarkhasanov.com as well.
     - We have used Let's Encrypt in order to generate SSL-certificate for free.

+{{< hint danger >}}
+**Feedback**
+Alright, I like your tempo and fact that all parts are deployed and people already can see what is your project is about.
+Good job.
+There are still some work to do, so don't miss the chance to make it a complete project.
+Overall, 5/5 for the week
+{{< /hint >}}